-Adrenaline increases your heart rate, blood pressure and energy supplies, whilst cortisol which is our primary stress hormone, increases sugars (glucose) in the bloodstream.
-This enhances your brain’s use of glucose and slows down anything that is detrimental to the efficiency of your fight or flight system.
-When in danger, cortisol can literally save your life, so why are BrAnxiety sufferers not feeling extricated from this fearful and anxious situation?
+Adrenaline increases your heart rate, blood pressure and energy supplies.
+Cortisol which is our primary stress hormone, increases sugars (glucose) in the bloodstream.
+This enhances your brain’s use of glucose.
+It slows down anything that is detrimental to the efficiency of your fight or flight system.
+When in danger, cortisol can literally save your life, so why are anxiety sufferers not feeling extricated from this fearful and anxious situation?

 The answer is simple.
 There is no physical enemy, predator or risk to deal with and terminate this perpetual unease.
-The Fight or Flight response was designed to deal with actual fear for our lives, but in todays evolved world, is now predominately triggered by feelings of, but not physical threats.
-However, as we continually engage our Fight or Flight response, we experience physical symptoms designed to temporarily change the way the body is functioning in order to enable rapid physical response.
-These include:-
+The Fight or Flight response was designed to deal with actual fear for our lives.
+However in today’s evolved world, it is now predominately triggered by emotional threats, not physical.

 Dump mechanism is instigated to make us lighter (this can include the need to use the toilet or vomit).

 - Understanding your physical symptoms (above) will reassure you that your body is trying to protect you and not working against you

 - Knowing that ‘uncertainty’ is a significant trigger to your symptoms, assure yourself of the aspects of certainty you do have in your life.
 Such as family, friends, a work contract, a skill you posses, physical capabilities etc.

 - Try mindfulness, yoga, deep breathing or meditation